 The property clock depicts price movements within one property cycle that spans from 7-10 years.
 As such, the property clock would suggest that within those 7-10 years, prices move following a more or less stable pattern.

-Given that real estate an illiquid asset, property transactions and resulting median price movements are not as fast and sporadic as that of other asset types.
+Given that real estate an illiquid asset, property transactions and resulting typical price movements are not as fast and sporadic as that of other asset types.
 This gives the real estate investor enough ‘breathing space’ to ascertain the market position of different areas and ‘get the best value for money’ from their investment.

 In simple terms, buying at the peak will result in a diminished ROI.
 Any subsequent price movement will be one of loss due to decreasing prices.